 That’s the reason you use Amazon FBA.
 With Amazon FBA, you simply ship your items to an Amazon warehouse and they take care of the rest for you.
 So, if you ship them one box with 25 items you want to sell, Amazon will pick, pack and ship each of those items for you as they’re sold.

 For many, Amazon FBA is a smart and cost-effective way to ship your items.
 While you pay a fee for this service, you’re providing an excellent customer service that leads to happy customers and repeat purchases.

 Read more about how Amazon FBA works and its benefits.

 How to Sell on Amazon for Beginners Using FBA (Fulfillment by Amazon)

 These are the exact steps I took to sell my first few items on Amazon using using FBA.

 Step 1: How to Create an Amazon Seller Account

-First, you need to create an Amazon Seller account, if you don’t already have one.
-You can create one on this page here.
+First, you need to create an Amazon account if you don’t already have one.
+Go to this page here to create one.

 Why is 40 items the cut off point?
-Amazon will charge you $1 per item when selling on an Individual account.
-So if you’re going to sell 40 items a month, you might as well pay for the $40 a month Professional account.
+Amazon will charge you $0.99 per item when selling on an Individual account.
+So, if you’re going to sell 40 items a month, you might as well pay for the $40 a month Professional account.

 In my case, I was only selling a few items, so I chose an Individual account.